-If you shave your pubic area, you increase the risk of getting ingrown hairs — hairs that have curled round and grown back into the skin.
+If you shave your pubic area, you increase the risk of getting ingrown hairs — hairs that have curled around and grown back into the skin.

 Ingrown hairs are usually red, raised, and painful — similar to a spot or a pimple.
 Sometimes they can be itchy too, which is why people might mistake them for genital warts.

 However, genital warts look very different to an ingrown hair.
 Genital warts are flesh-coloured and normally have a 'cauliflower-like' appearance.

 Genital warts may be one of the most common STIs in the UK, but it is also one of the STIs with the broadest range and most accessible treatments.

 We recommend speaking to your GP or a registered pharmacist to decide which of the common treatment options, covered in this article, is best for you.